Iraqi Armed Revolutionary Resistance

-The Iraqi Armed Revolutionary Resistance ('IARR) is a Marxist insurgent group alleged to be operating in Iraq in 2007.
+The Iraqi Armed Revolutionary Resistance ('IARR) is a Marxist insurgent group alleged to be operating in Iraq around 2007.

 History

 According to two reports by Zeeyad Khan in the now inactive blog IraqSlogger, the IARR's existence was made public in mid-May 2007, when a group of insurgents distributed leaflets with pictures of Argentinian revolutionary Che Guevara.
 The first article, citing leftist Iraqi news website Al-Badeel Al-Iraqi, described the group as "previously unknown".
 The leaflets described the IARR as a "movement of Iraqi Communists and Marxists experienced in armed struggle, leftist Iraqi nationalists, and their supporters."
 They also spoke against the "puppet government, the so-called Council of Representatives, terrorist Salafis, militias, the Interior Ministry, Iraqi traitors who came on American tanks, the American and British mercenaries, contractors, and their servants from the South Lebanese Army."
 The membership of the group is unknown, and no other source has reported on it.